RJvH/dapr-workshop/docs/assignment-1.md

     protocol: http
 ```

-Now run Tye pressing F5 or choose 'Launch Tye' on the 'Run an Debug' window (Ctrl-Shift-D)
+Now run by Tye pressing F5 or choose 'Launch Tye' on the 'Run an Debug' window (Ctrl-Shift-D)

 ### Step 2.
 Open your browser and go to the Tye dashboard: http://127.0.0.1:8000/